Vagyasri/Tic-Tac-Toe/README.md

 > We built a tic-tac-toe game on the command line where two human players can play against each other and the board is displayed in between turns.

-> Tic-tac-toe is a paper-and-pencil game for two players, X and O, who take turns marking the spaces in a 3×3 grid.
+> Tic-tac-toe is a game for two players, X and O, who take turns marking the spaces in a 3×3 grid.
 The player who succeeds in placing three of their marks in a diagonal, horizontal, or vertical row is the winner.

 ## Built With